This is a KLO post, with KLO being a corporate initialism I’ve acquired in my many years of corporating: “Keep the Lights On.”

 One post a month has always been my minimal requirement for blogging excellence, but with all the activity here the past few months, a week between posts is starting to feel like “too long.”
 I know that many of you rely on me for a regular infusion of “word awesomeness.”
-(Or word awesomeninity, if you prefer.)

 I don’t want you to feel neglected or maybe even suffer psychological withdrawal from an abrupt reduction in content flow.

 I wouldn’t want to disrupt your growing “Moving to Freedom” blog reading habit, which works like this:

 - Reward: A pleasant buzz in the brain from mentally ingesting the awesome.

 I want to keep reinforcing that habit loop, but supply disruptions have inhibited my capability to manufacture and distribute blog posts.
 It’s the usual stuff: resistance, fear, anxious vanity, delusions of grandeur.

 I’m still working on some fiction, which is something you should expect much later in the year, or next year, or never.
 But I’m working on it.